-General Information for Master Teachers
+General Information for Mentor Teachers

-Student Teachers are required to complete two 10-week Directed Teaching experiences, one at the end of each semester.
-When Student Teachers begin their first Directed Teaching experience, they have completed three pre-requisite courses, hours of field observations, and five weeks of the co-requisite courses.
-The co-requisite courses are designed to accompany Directed Teaching so that the content they are learning at the University may be immediately applied in the classroom and what they are experiencing in the classroom can be discussed with their University faculty.
-When Student Teachers begin their second (and final) Directed Teaching experience, they are in the last 10 weeks of the Credential Program.
+Student Teachers are required to complete two semesters of Student Teaching experiences.
+When Student Teachers begin their first Student Teaching experience, they have completed three prerequisite courses, hours of field observations, and five weeks of the co-requisite courses.
+The co-requisite courses are designed to accompany Student Teaching so that the content they are learning at the University may be immediately applied in the classroom and what they are experiencing in the classroom can be discussed with their University faculty.

-Mild to Moderate Support Needs and Extensive Support Needs Candidates complete a Directed Teaching experience (SPED 488) in the General Education Setting during their first semester.
-During their second semester Directed Teaching (SPED 489), Student Teachers directly teach and case manage for a population of students in the disability area of their credential program.
-The schedule for both SPED 488 and 489 involves five weeks of half days and five weeks of full days.
-During the five weeks of half days, Student Teachers arrive at the school's designated "teacher start time" and leave at lunch or noon (whichever is most appropriate for the classroom).
-During this time, Student Teachers are to stay one full day per week in order to have time to co-plan with their Master Teacher.
-During the five weeks of full days, Student Teachers arrive at the teachers' start time and leave at the school's designated "teacher release time."
+Mild to Moderate Support Needs and Extensive Support Needs Candidates complete a Student Teaching experience (SPED 488) in the General Education Setting during their first semester.
+During their second semester Student Teaching (SPED 489), Student Teachers directly teach and case manage for a population of students in the disability area of their credential program.
+Student Teachers arrive at the school's designated "teacher start time" and leave at the school's designated "teacher release time."
 On the days Student Teachers have class at the University, they may leave prior to their teachers' leave time, but not prior to students' leaving, to get to their University class on time.
 Student Teachers are to align their vacation with their assigned school, taking fall and spring breaks when the school/district has scheduled them.

 Early Childhood Special Education Candidates complete SPED 489c (infant-toddler) in the fall and 489d (preschool) in the spring.
-During SPED 489c, Student Teachers complete a minimum of 120 hours of direct experience and during 489d, Student Teachers complete a minimum of

-240 hours of direct experience.
-The specific days, start times, and end times vary across programs, therefore Student Teachers work with their Master Teachers to develop a schedule that is appropriate to the program.
+During SPED 489c, Student Teachers complete a minimum of 120 hours of direct experience and during 489d, Student Teachers complete a minimum of 240 hours of direct experience.
+The specific days, start times, and end times vary across programs, therefore Student Teachers work with their Mentor Teachers to develop a schedule that is appropriate to the program.
 Student Teachers are required to attend and arrive on time to their University classes.
-Student Teachers are also to align their vacation schedules with their assigned program, taking fall and spring breaks when the program/Master Teacher is on break.
+Student Teachers are also to align their vacation schedules with their assigned program, taking fall and spring breaks when the program/Mentor Teacher is on break.

-Student Teachers are assigned a University Supervisor for each Directed Teaching experience.
-The Supervisor's role is to (a) support the Student Teacher as well as the Master Teacher, (b) facilitate the Directed Teaching learning experience, (c) evaluate Student Teacher progress, and (d) help communicate and address any concerns between the Student Teacher and Master Teacher.
+Student Teachers are assigned a University Supervisor for each Student Teaching experience.
+The Supervisor's role is to (a) support the Student Teacher as well as the Mentor Teacher, (b) facilitate the Student Teaching learning experience, (c) evaluate Student Teacher progress, and (d) help communicate and address any concerns between the Student Teacher and Mentor Teacher.

-Responsibilities of Master Teachers
+Responsibilities of Mentor Teachers